Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

-for the DPA prior (again, $C$ as a subscript stands for "continuous", $D$ for "discrete").
-From the definition of the prior (in particular from the role $U$ parameter), we have that the sequence $(u_i)_{i\in\Z}$ lies in $\left[0;\log n\right]^{\Z}$ with the choice of $U=\log n$ as in the theorem.
+In the definition of the prior, the sequence $(u_i)_{i\in\Z}$ lies in $\left[0;\log n\right]^{\Z}$ almost surely for $n$ large enough.
 Therefore, following Lemma \ref{density_prior_int} and the discussion after its proof, we now have, for $n$ large enough,